-Whether you're looking to upgrade your old PC, or simply build a new Haswell one, there's a lot to still like about the platform.
-The i5-4690k is still a beast at overclocking and more importantly 1150 motherboards are cheaper than ever.
-This, along with cheap DDR3 costs, should allow you to make a fantastic Haswell gaming rig on a budget and one that certainly won't make you miss Skylake.
+Whether you're looking to upgrade your old PC, get used parts for a good value, or simply build a new Haswell one, there's still a lot to like about the platform.
+The i5-4690k continues to be a beast at overclocking and more importantly 1150 motherboards are cheaper than ever.
+This, along with cheap DDR3 costs, should allow you to make a fantastic Haswell gaming rig on a budget with even better gaming performance than if you'd used a newer platform.

 Best Budget Haswell CPU/1150 Motherboard Combos

 Below are several good combinations, in three price ranges, of Haswell CPUs and 1150 motherboards.
 If you'd prefer to go with the newer platform, here's a look at some good Z270 1151 motherboards under $200.

 We've also taken a look at a few good AMD AM4+ motherboards for Ryzen here.

 If you're not an overclocker, there's no reason to go with a Z87 board over a less expensive H81 or H87 board.
 Tom's Hardware recently proved this by comparing the two.

 Also, if you haven't upgraded since before Sandy Bridge, then keep in mind that Intel's "K" designation means that a processor is unlocked for overclocking.
 If you are not an overclocker, you can save a little bit of money by going with the standard version without the "K."